Identify & Diagnose

 Step One Referral

-In preparation for the client to attend clinic, the coordinator must gather information about the timing, frequency, and quantity of alcohol exposure in utero.
+In preparation for the individual to attend clinic, the coordinator must gather information about the timing, frequency, and quantity of alcohol exposure in utero.
 This information must be obtained from a reliable source, for example, the birth mother, child welfare documentation, birth records, etc.

 Once the Information Package has been returned, the diagnostic coordinator & assistant will compile all necessary information.

-When all client information is completed, reviewed, scored and processed the file is ready to bring forward for assessment & diagnosis.
-A clinic date is then scheduled at a convenient location for the client and their family.
+When all client information is completed, reviewed, scored and processed, the file is ready to bring forward for assessment & diagnosis.
+A clinic date is then scheduled at a convenient location for the client and their family

 Step Three Clinic Day